-Before you make any connections on the inside of the vehicle, let us address the component switches: like the headlight switch, brake switch, turn signal switch, ignition switch, and headlight dimmer switch.
+Before you make any connections on the inside of the vehicle, let's address the component switches: like the headlight switch, brake switch, turn signal switch, ignition switch, and headlight dimmer switch.

-With older vehicles and hot rods in general, many times switches are replaced by what is available or what previous owners had lying around.
+With older vehicles and hot rods in general, many times switches are replaced by what's available or what previous owners had lying around.
 In some cases, these switches are not marked and there is no idea what pins on the switch controls each function.
-If you are unsure about the positions or functionality of the switches currently in your vehicle and are not up to the task of figuring out what each pin does, Painless offers several solutions.
-We have switch kits and sell switches individually.
+If you are unsure about positions or functionality of the switches currently in your vehicle and are not really up to the task of figuring out what each pin does, Painless offers several solutions.
+We have switch kits and also sell switches individually.

-For those using a 10102 or 10104 harness, a common switch kit that many people choose is Painless part #80121.
-This kit provides you with a new headlight switch, new dimmer switch, door jamb switches, and ignition switch, all marked with each terminal's function.
+A common switch kit that many people choose is Painless part #80121.
+This kit provides you with a new headlight switch, new dimmer switch, door jamb switches, and ignition switch, all clearly marked with each terminal's function.
 Part numbers for individual switches are given in each individual section.